MichalSalek/npm_packages/socket/README.md

-# socket
+# socket event bus

-Readme in progress
+Readme and package in progress.

+It will be a layer to communicate between app modules by an event sourcing.

 https://socket.io/docs/v4/client-socket-instance/